-2.3.2.6 Water Cooling Kit
+2.3.1.1.5 Water Cooling Kit

-The water-cooling jacket functions by creating a fluid gallery around the outer motor bore through which coolant is circulated for efficient heat transfer.
-Using the water-cooling jacket kit provides the best possible cooling performance and the highest continuous force from the motor (See Table 3-1).
-When using the water-cooled jacket kit option, the heatsink and mounting kit are not required, as endcaps and mounting screws are included in the water-cooling kit.
-Instructions on installation can be found in section 5.3.2.4.
+The water-cooling jacket functions by creating a fluid gallery around the outer motor bore through which coolant can be circulated.
+Using the water-cooling jacket kit provides the best possible cooling performance and the highest continuous force from the motor.
+When using the water-cooled jacket kit option, the heatsink and mounting kit are not required, as all necessary accessories are included in the kit.
+Instructions on installation of the water-cooling kit can be found in section 5.3.2.4.
 The water-cooling kit comes in three different length variants to match against the short, medium and long forcers.